MuckRock/python-documentcloud/docs/documents.rst

       >>> client.documents.get(new.id).get_errors()
       [{'id': 96136, 'created_at': datetime.datetime(2023, 8, 30, 16, 28, 8, 594859), 'message': '404 Client Error: Not Found for url: https://www.launchcamden.com/wp-content/uploads/2023/08/7.13.23_01002.pdf'}]

+   .. method:: get_json_text()

+       Returns the full text of the document, in a custom JSON format, indexed by page.
+May also be referenced shorthand as ``json_text``.
+Useful if trying to compare text throughout the document without making an API call to get the text of each page.
+Consult the full API documentation for more details.

    .. method:: get_page_text(page)